Fesouille/Cookies-clicker/README.md

 * Project:
 For this project, we have to realize a game based on the famous [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/).
 As our first game, we don't have to make it 100% similar, but we have a list of given functionalities to create (such as 'the multiplier', 'the autoclicker', 'the bonus').
+In order to achieve this project in group, we made use of [Trello](https://trello.com/) as our Kanban tool.

 * Content:
 	* HTML file: contains the head, body, and links to javascript and css files.